InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/README.md

 # Secure Boot reference design for Xilinx Zynq Ultrascale+

-This reference design for the Mercury+ PE1 board with the SoC Module Mercury XU5 was created during a bachelor thesis at the ZHAW School of Engineering.
+This reference design for the Mercury PE1 board with the SoC Module Mercury XU5 was created during a bachelor thesis at the ZHAW School of Engineering.
 It should give a head start designing a secure and bootable image for your device.
 This reference design only contains descriptions to the implementation of the